 Increased Focus On Cybersecurity

-There has been a greater emphasis on cybersecurity in 2022.
+There has been a greater emphasis on cybersecurity in 2023.
 This is because cyber threats are expanding, and data breaches can be very costly.
-In 2021, IBM reported that the average cost of data breaches was $4.24 million USD.
+Earlier this year, IBM reported that the average cost of data breaches was $4.45 million USD.
 As a result, healthcare organizations must protect their data and proactively assess any risks to avoid such consequences.